Directed by William Wyler

 It is also "about" the instant attraction that blossoms between Fred and Peggy, which winds up expressing itself in fascinatingly off-center ways, especially for 1946—I don't think I've ever seen a movie where a teenager explains to her parents how and why she intends to wreck her dad's buddy's home, and I've certainly never seen one decide to make this the subject of a relatively-calm family conversation—but this is, unfortunately, also the self-evidently weakest strand of the film.
 That's mostly because despite nearly three full hours of interpersonal drama, I've got no idea why Peggy falls in love with a man she's introduced to as a sweaty drunk prone to night-terror war flashbacks, or even why Fred falls in love with her, except she's the only non-shrew woman he knows.
 And so this represents Best Years' most sustained (and least credible) retrenchment back into Mrs. Miniver's characters-as-symbol mode, with Peggy positioned a little awkwardly as the pretty face of Fred's potential redemption.

 For better or worse (and I realize I'm doing the exact same thing), Best Years is perhaps valued more highly these days as sociological documentation than it is cinema; but it was, after all, one of the very first films after the Second World War to deal seriously with that war's permanent traumas.
 (And, oddly, instead of generating knock-offs, its status as financial and cultural landmark seems to have intimidated its potential followers: I'm aware of only a scant few other movies from the period that take on the subject directly rather than channeling post-war anomie into noir, and even then there's a tendency to focus on a frolicsome Gene Kelly.)
-In any event, it might be in some respects a more authentic depiction than its more numerous modern descendants: for starters, Major Wyler was a disabled veteran, sustaining dual eardrum injuries from the constant machinegun fire he experienced during the filming of The Memphis Belle (this being Wyler's jaggedly impressionistic reconstruction of a daylight bombing raid over Germany—it's pretty good, though it'd be better if it didn't have a stentorian narrator explaining basic shit to you like you were a child).
+In any event, it might be in some respects a more authentic depiction than its more numerous modern descendants: for starters, Major Wyler was a disabled veteran, nearly asphyxiating during The Memphis Belle (this being Wyler's jaggedly impressionistic reconstruction of a daylight bombing raid over Germany—it's pretty good, though it'd be better if it didn't have a stentorian narrator explaining basic shit to you like you were a child) and sustaining dual eardrum injuries during an especially loud sequence during Thunderbolt! (a documentary about P-47s).
 And while it would be way too much to directly equate his near-deafening with, well, Homer's far more severe problems, Wyler had grave initial doubts whether he could keep working with partial hearing in just one ear.

 Moreover, there's an attitude here—partly born out of Hollywood optimism, but reflected in American society at large—that resists treating trauma as out-and-out apocalyptic (why, it even allows its traumatized characters to have senses of humor; not just nihilistic irony, but senses of humor).
 And, frankly, this is radically distinct from many of its cinematic treatments today, which routinely "take PTSD seriously" by depicting its sufferers as barely human.
 It works better than usual at generating real, actionable empathy, then, winding up in a cautiously inspirational place that's optimistic, but still not blind to the fact that our heroes have years of self-reclamation left to do.
 (For example, for all we can tell, Al's semi-worrisome drinking problem is simply something that his family will have to tolerate for the rest of their lives.)
 But then, by the same token, by approaching it with less despair, it maybe fails to integrate its depictions of trauma as snugly as it could within the characters—one could easily make the claim that Fred's trauma comes and goes as the plot requires, rather than ebbing and flowing in Andrews's performance.